hhanccheng/sshsec/README.md

     '''
     ssh-copy-id user@serverip
     '''
-# make sure the server already can login by key
+# Make sure the server already can login by key
 -------------------------------------------------
-# what will script do:
+# What will script do:
     Change ssh default port
-    # edit /etc/ssh/sshd_config
+    # Edit /etc/ssh/sshd_config
-    # change the port to any number between 5001-65535.
+    # Change the port to any number between 5001-65535.
     # !!! when first time change it, recommond leave port 22 open, for to prevent some errors making the server unreachable.
     '''
     #Port 22